vfabing/vfabing.github.io/_posts/2019-05-14-azure-pipelines-how-to-add-a-build-agent-with-azure-container-instances.markdown

 The simplest way to get an Azure DevOps build agent running in 1 command line is to reuse one of Microsoft container image available.

-The command line should look like the following:
+The command line to start a build agent on `Azure Container Instances` should look like the following:
 `az container create -g MY_RESOURCE_GROUP -n MY_CONTAINER_NAME --image mcr.microsoft.com/azure-pipelines/vsts-agent --cpu 1 --memory 7 --environment-variables VSTS_ACCOUNT=MY_ACCOUNT_NAME VSTS_TOKEN=MY_VSTS_TOKEN VSTS_AGENT=MY_AGENT_NAME VSTS_POOL=Default`

 Where :